novellito/YASP/README.md

 heroku container:login

-heroku container:push web
+heroku container:push web -a your-app-name

-heroku container:release web
+heroku container:release web -a your-app-name
 ```

 - Make note of the url that the server is hosted on as we will be placing this in various places in the client app.

 ## Client

-- Copy the server url substitute the `BASE_URL` variable in login.js.
-Go into `index.js` and place the url into the `target` property of the `prodProxy` variable.
+- Copy the server url and substitute the `BASE_URL` variable in login.js.
+Go into `index.js` and place the server url into the `target` property of the `prodProxy` variable.

 - Create an app for the client

 - Now from the client directory (`cd ..`) run the same commands as before:

 ```
-heroku container:push web
+heroku container:push web -a your-app-name

-heroku container:release web
+heroku container:release web -a your-app-name
 ```

 **NOTE: That in order to use Facebook Authentication for deployment, you will need to set up https for your site.**